learningequality/content-automation-scripts/README.md

 Content pipeline automation scripts -- everything is *fab*ulous when you've got Python on your side.

 1. Semi-automated steps provided for the following tasks:
    - Setup a kolibri demo server from any pex and any content channel.
    - Use cases:
      - Kolibri preview for content developers
      - Channel Q/A process
      - Support partnerships by providing place to preview content channels
-  - Out of scope:
-    - Public demo servers (see https://github.com/learningequality/infrastructure)

 2. Utilities for setting up and running chefs on a remote integration server (`vader`)

 3. Automatic github repo management and checks